Lombiq/Orchard-Dojo-Library/CoreLibrary/Training/ModuleDevelopmentAndApis/DevelopingCustomContent.md

 		- Captain
 		- Class
 		- Number of crew
-	- `MediaPickerField` (needs the Fields feature) for an image: for this also a shape template override (hint: Shape Tracing) with a stylesheet include (e.g. the image should be displayed with rounded corners)
+	- `MediaPickerField` (needs the Fields feature) for an image: for this also a shape template override with a stylesheet include (e.g. the image should be displayed with rounded corners)

-Time requirement: 3h 0m
+Time requirement: 2h 0m

 Dependencies: [Basic techniques in module development](BasicTechniquesInModuleDevelopment)